 A short opinionated decision tree:

-• Notebook, side project, fewer than 1,000 transcripts a month, residential IP: open-source Python library.
+- Notebook, side project, fewer than 1,000 transcripts a month, residential IP: open-source Python library.
+It's best suited to personal projects or notebook-scale use.
 Free is free.
 When it breaks, patch it.

-• Anything you'll ship to customers: the Influship SDK.
+- Anything you'll ship to customers: the Influship SDK.
 We're priced at $0.005 per transcript, the same as the dedicated transcript-only competitors, and we throw in batch channel transcripts (up to 20 per call), YouTube search, channel data, and Instagram profile lookups on the same key.
+The managed-service choice is mainly about reducing maintenance and handling edge cases in production more reliably.
 Buying a transcripts-only vendor and then bolting on three more vendors when your roadmap grows is the more expensive choice; we've watched teams do that math wrong twice this year.

 If you only ever need transcripts and you're certain you'll never need creator search, channel metadata, or profile data, TranscriptAPI and Supadata are fine focused tools at the same price point.
 We don't think most production use cases stay that narrow, but if yours does, pick the cheapest option that does the one thing.